KxSystems/docs/docs/cloud/gcpm/architecture.md

 End of Day

-: At midnight, the TP closes its log files, auto creates a new file, and notifies the real-time database (RDB) about the start of the new day.
+: At midnight, the TP closes its log files, auto creates a new file, and notifies the realtime database (RDB) about the start of the new day.

-### Real-time database
+### Realtime database

-The real-time database (RDB) holds all the intraday data in memory, to allow for fast powerful queries.
+The realtime database (RDB) holds all the intraday data in memory, to allow for fast powerful queries.

 For example, at the start of business day, the RDB sends a message to the tickerplant and receives a reply containing the data schema, the location of the log file, and the number of lines to read from the log file.
 It then receives subsequent updates from the tickerplant as they are published.
 One of the key design choices for Google Cloud will be the size of memory for this instance, as ideally we need to contain the entire business day/period of data in-memory.

 Purpose:

 -   Subscribed to the messages from the tickerplant
--   Stores (in-memory) the messages received
+-   Stores (in memory) the messages received
 -   Allows this data to be queried intraday

 Actions:

--   On message receipt inserts into local, in-memory tables.
+-   On message receipt inserts into local, in-memory tables
--   At End of Day, usually writes intraday data down then sends a new End-of-Day message to the HDB; may sort certain tables (e.g. by sym and time) to speed up queries.
+-   At End of Day (EOD), usually writes intraday data down then sends a new End-of-Day message to the HDB; may sort certain tables (e.g. by sym and time) to speed up queries

 An RDB can operate in single- or multi-input mode.
 The default mode is single input, in which user queries are served sequentially and queries are queued until an update from the TP is processed (inserted into the local table).
 In standard tick scripts, the RDB tables are indexed, typically by the product identifier.

 An index is a hash table behind the scene.
 Indexing has a significant impact on the speed of the queries at the cost of slightly slower ingestion.
 The insert function takes care of the indexing, i.e. during an update it also updates the hash table.

-Performance of the CPU and memory in the chosen Google Cloud instance will have some impact on the overall sustainable rates of ingest and queryable rate of this real-time kdb+ function.
+Performance of the CPU and memory in the chosen Google Cloud instance will have some impact on the overall sustainable rates of ingest and queryable rate of this realtime kdb+ function.

 ### Historical database